25prabhu10/notes/docs/Android/Uninstall Android Apps.md

    ![No image, kindly refer the TEXT](./adb-open-here.png)

-9. Once you’re in the command prompt/terminal, enter the following command: `adb devices`
+9. Once you're in the command prompt/terminal, enter the following command: `adb devices`

 10. You will see that the system is starting the ADB daemon.
 If this is your first time running ADB, you will see a prompt on your phone asking you to authorize a connection with the computer.
 Grant it.

     ![No image, kindly refer the TEXT](./prompt-options.jpg)

 11. Now if you re-run the `adb devices` command, the terminal should print the serial number of your device.
-If so, then you’re ready.
+If so, then you're ready.

 12. Execute the following command: `adb shell`